-If you want to make a court application for division of family property or respond to one served on you and you are not represented by a lawyer you should look at the information in Unrepresented Litigants.
-If you want to use the Form Wizard to make or respond to a court application for division of family property create a free account to get started.
+If you are not represented by a lawyer in relation to a family property matter, see Unrepresented Litigants.
+If you want to use the Form Wizard to make or respond to a court application for division of family property, create a free account to get started.

 -